shrilakshmi-21/Linear-Integrated-Circuit-/Differential_Amplifier.md

   <img width="1470" alt="C1" src="https://github.com/user-attachments/assets/175c9830-9f67-400f-bea8-e43c87b65136" />

 # DC ANALYSIS:
+  ### PROCEDURE:
+  * Make the circuit as per the designed specification.
+  * Give the length and width of both the MOSFETS.
+  * Go to the simulation>operating point>place the .op extension.
+  * Run the simulation.
+  * You will find all the voltages and current flowing in the circuit.
+  * Compare the obtained result with the designed values and ensure if the values match for the given length and width of the MOSFET.

   The main motive is to ensure the power specification, i.e., P<=1mW
   For l=180n and w=19.3625u, got the following specification:
   <img width="382" alt="op analysis" src="https://github.com/user-attachments/assets/d0485cd3-1e0a-49dd-b0f0-cef45fb44d00" />